-Write on the board: ‘This lesson is 60 minutes long and you won’t leave this room until you’ve had the pleasure of 60 minutes of my awesome teaching.
+Write on the board: ‘This lesson is 60 minutes long and I want you to get all 60 minutes out of it.
 I’ll start the clock whenever you hold up the lesson and add that time to the end of the lesson.’
-Then stand with a stopwatch - start the clock when they are quiet.
-When they interrupt stop the clock again.
+Then stand with a stopwatch – start the clock when they are quiet.
+When they interrupt, stop the clock again.

-Praising pupils who are sat quietly will keep the mood more positive than constantly challenging pupils who aren’t.
+Praising pupils who are sitting quietly will keep the mood more positive than constantly challenging pupils who aren’t.